Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 From Hadrian: Captain Bernt Breivik, Chief Engineer Edvard Magnussen Njøten, and Able Seaman Hugo Mattson (Swedish)

-The men on the latter 2 ships had been living on Duala for a while as Hadrian and Skotfoss had been requisitioned by the Vichy French, along with Rutenfjell.
+The men from the latter 2 ships had been living on Duala for a while as Hadrian and Skotfoss had been requisitioned by the Vichy French, along with Rutenfjell.

-With all the previous escapes Lidvard was rather short on men, but that problem was solved when 21 men from M/S Salta, which was also interned in Dakar, escaped in a lifeboat (with an iron pipe as mast) on the same night as Lidvard did.
-After rowing and sailing for 2 days they reached Bathurst and was sent from there to Freetown on an English corvette, then joined up as crew on Lidvard.
+With all the previous escapes from Lidvard, she was rather short on crew, but that problem was solved when 21 men from M/S Salta, which was also interned in Dakar, escaped in a lifeboat (with an iron pipe as mast) on the same night as Lidvard did.
+After rowing and sailing for 2 days they reached Bathurst and was sent from there to Freetown on a British corvette, then joined up as crew on Lidvard.

-On Jan 2-1942 she departed Melbourne for Geelong where she arrived the same day, then departed on Jan.
+On Jan 2-1942 she departed Melbourne for Geelong where she arrived the same day, then left again on Jan.
 6 to go back to Melbourne with arrival the same day.
 While there, Captain Lindtner had to go ashore due to illness and was replaced by 1st Mate Kaare Sidselrud on Jan.
-8. She left again on the 8th, arrived Bunbury on the 15, departed the latter on Jan.
+8. She left again on the 8th, arrived Bunbury on the 15th, departed the latter on Jan.
 24 for Colombo.
 Lidvard arrived Colombo on Febr.
 5, left again on the 7th, arrived Basrah on Febr.
 17, left on March 7 with arrival Abadan the same day, then departed Abadan on March 12-1942 and arrived Bombay on the 18th.
 A few days later, on March 26 she left Bombay for Fremantle where she arrived on Apr.
-12. Now followed several voyages between Fremantle, Melbourne, Sydney, Newcastle NSW, Mackay, Bunbury, Basrah, Abadan, Aden, Bombay, Port Adelaide, Whyala, Port Kembla, until she on Dec.
-4-1942 left Newcastle NSW for the U.S., with arrival San Francisco on Dec.
+12. Now followed several voyages between Fremantle, Melbourne, Sydney, Newcastle N.S.W., Mackay, Bunbury, Basrah, Abadan, Aden, Bombay, Port Adelaide, Whyalla, Port Kembla, until she on Dec.
+4-1942 left Newcastle N.S.W. for the U.S., with arrival San Francisco on Dec.
 27-1942.
+(Again, see Page 1, as well as Page 2).

 1943 again saw her back in Australian waters, having departed San Francisco on Jan.
-7-1943.
+7-1943 (according to Page 2 above, she sailed from San Francisco on Jan.
+28).
 Via Oakland she arrived Geelong on Febr.
-24, Melbourne on the 25th, Whyala on March 7, Port Kembla on March 10, Newcastle NSW on the 16th, Williamstown on Apr.
-3. It looks like she made a trip to Peru from there on Apr.
-11-1943, with arrival Callao (just outside Lima) on May 7, Tocopilla on May 16, then to Auckland where she arrived on June 16, then Brisbane on the 23rd of that month.
-Voyages to Mackay, Townsville, Chairns, Newcastle NSW, Sydney, Whyala, Port Adelaide, Fremantle, Colombo, Sydney, Melbourne and Williamstown now followed, bringing her into Dec.-1943.
-On the 21st of that month she departed Williamstown for Colombo, then to Fremantle, Port Adelaide, Aden, Suez, Port Said, Bone, back to Port Said, Suez, Aden, Melbourne, Fremantle, then again Aden, Suez, Adabiya, back to Suez, Port Said etc, then to Fremantle again in July-1944.
-In fact, that month, we find her listed among the ships in Convoy GUS 47, which left Port Said on July 24-1944; Lidvard's voyage information is given as Melbourne-Bone.
-Several similar voyages were made during the rest of 1944.
+24, Melbourne on the 25th, Whyalla on March 7, Port Kembla on March 10 (March 14?), Newcastle N.S.W. on the 16th, Williamstown on Apr.
+3. She now headed to Peru on Apr.
+11-1943, with arrival Callao (just outside Lima) on May 7, Tocopilla on May 16, then to Auckland where she arrived on June 16, then Brisbane on the 23rd of that month, leaving again on June 30, arriving Mackay on July 2 (according to Arnold Hague, she had joined Convoy BV 73 for this voyage - external link).
+Voyages to Townsville, Cairns, Newcastle N.S.W., Sydney, Whyalla, Port Adelaide, Fremantle, Colombo, Sydney, Melbourne and Williamstown now followed, bringing her into Dec.-1943.
+On the 21st of that month she departed Williamstown for Colombo, then to Fremantle, Port Adelaide, Aden, Suez, Port Said, Bone*, back to Port Said, Suez, Aden, Melbourne, Fremantle, then again Aden, Suez, Adabiya, back to Suez, Port Said etc, then to Fremantle again in July-1944(? this according to the log).
+That month, I have her in Convoy GUS 47, which left Port Said on July 24-1944; Lidvard's voyage information is given as Melbourne-Bone.
+According to Page 3, she arrived Bone on July 31**, but Fremantle is not mentioned until she arrived that port on Sept.
+7. Several similar voyages were made during the rest of 1944.

-1945 saw her in Fremantle again, as well as Walleroo, Port Adelaide, Port Pirie, Port Lincoln, Williamstown (where she was on VE Day), Melbourne, Sydney, Geralton, Port Kembla etc. In Dec.-1945 she made a voyage to Lae, New Guinea, then went back to Brisbane on Dec.
+1945 saw her in Fremantle again, as well as Wallaroo, Port Adelaide, Port Pirie, Port Lincoln, Williamstown (where she was on VE Day), Melbourne, Sydney, Geraldton, Port Kembla etc. In Dec.-1945 she made a voyage to Lae, New Guinea, then headed back to Brisbane, with arrival Dec.
 29-1945.
+See also Page 4.

 POST WAR:

-She continued with similar voyages in 1946, with one to Lae, New Guinea again at the end of Jan., then to Rabaul, Brisbane, Sydney, Calcutta, Bombay, Karachi, Shanghai, Noumea, Pagocumene (W. Cal.), Suez and Marseilles.
+The archive document mentioned above shows her voyages up to and including Apr.-1946.
+She had continued with similar voyages in 1946, with one to Lae, New Guinea again at the end of Jan., then to Rabaul, Brisbane, Sydney, Calcutta, Bombay, Karachi, Shanghai, Noumea, Pagocumene (W. Cal.), Suez and Marseilles.
 On Sept.
-24-1946 Captain Sidselrud was replaced by Captain Ivar Strand.
+24-1946 Captain Sidselrud was replaced by Captain Ivar Strand (possibly identical to the I. Strand who commanded Heimvard during the war?)

 According to a message on my Ship Forum Lidvard was sold to Henriksens Rederi, Oslo in Dec.-1954, renamed Brede.
-Sold to the Bulgarian Government, May-1965, renamed Opal.
-Renamed Tzanko Tzerkovski 1970.
+Sold to the Bulgarian Government in May-1965, renamed Opal.
+Renamed Tzanko Tzerkovski in 1970.
 Scrapped in Yugoslavia in 1976.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland and E-mails from Kaare Sidselrud, son of the 1st mate, later captain.
-The names of crew were found in the book about Lidvard's escape, "Flukten fra Dakar", 1951 (a movie was also made).
+The names of crew were found in the book about Lidvard's escape, "Flukten fra Dakar", 1951 (a movie was also made - exernal link).
 I've seen an English translation of the book (Flight from Dakar) at Bookfinder (external link).
-My own Books page has information on how to find a Norwegian version.
+See also my own Books page.

 Be